Geodesic Length Distribution in Sparse Network Ensembles: Key statistical network models

-\paragraph*{Illustrative example.}We consider a real-world network of email communications between members of a European research institution \cite{snapeuemail, snapcollab-euemail-gnutella, snapnets} denoted by the adjacency matrix $A_{eue}$ (see Appendix \ref{sec:apdx_datasets} for more details on the dataset).
-Each node has an attribute corresponding to one of the $k=42$ departments which the individual belongs to, which can serve to provide the assignment matrix $Z_{dep}$ at no additional cost.
-We can also derive more meaningful community labels for the nodes by applying community detection methods \cite{girvan2002community, newman2006modularity}, such as modularity maximization \cite{clauset2004modmax, hagberg2008networkx}, which can provide a different assignment $Z_{mod}$ across $k=5$ modules.
-We also infer a hierarchical SBM for this network that can infer blocks at multiple levels of coarsening \cite{peixoto2014nestedsbm, peixoto2014graphtool}, generating a hierarchy of labels yielding assignments $Z_{sbm2}, Z_{sbm3}$ at levels 2 and 3 of the inferred hierarchical SBM, possessing $k=36$ and $k=10$ blocks respectively.
-Using Eq. \ref{eq:sbm_mle} we can derive corresponding SBMs, and the analytic form of the SPLD between block pairs using Eq. \ref{eq:spd_main_sbm}.
+\paragraph*{Illustrative example: completely observed network} We consider a real-world network of email communications between $n=986$ members of a European research institution \cite{snapeuemail, snapcollab-euemail-gnutella, snapnets} denoted by the adjacency matrix $\mat{A}_\text{eue}$.
+Each node has an attribute corresponding to one of the $k=42$ departments which the individual belongs to, which can serve to provide the assignment matrix $\mat{Z}_\text{dep}$ at no additional cost.
+We can also derive more meaningful community labels for the nodes by applying community detection methods \cite{girvan2002community, newman2006modularity}, such as modularity maximization \cite{clauset2004modmax, hagberg2008networkx}, which can provide a different assignment $\mat{Z}_\text{mod}$ across $k=5$ modules.
+We also infer a hierarchical SBM for this network that can infer blocks at multiple levels of coarsening \cite{peixoto2014nestedsbm, peixoto2014graphtool}, generating a hierarchy of labels yielding assignments $\mat{Z}_\text{sbm2}, \mat{Z}_\text{sbm3}$ at levels 2 and 3 of the inferred hierarchical SBM, possessing $k=43$ and $k=9$ blocks respectively.
+Using Eq. \eqref{eq:sbm_mle} we can derive corresponding SBMs, and the analytic form of the GLD between block pairs using Eq. \eqref{eq:spd_main_sbm}.
 In Fig. \ref{fig:spl_statistics_empirical} we compare the empirical and analytic means of geodesic lengths for every block pair in this network, which are in good agreement for all assignment procedures considered.
-Notably, this includes $Z_{dep}$ which requires no additional computational overhead.
+Notably, this includes $\mat{Z}_\text{dep}$ which requires no additional computational overhead.
 The agreement is stronger for block pairs with shorter geodesics between them.
-The departure for longer geodesics is likely due to correlations within $A_{eue}$, wherein longer-than-expected geodesics would beget even longer geodesics, resulting in the analytics mostly underestimating the empirics.
+The departure for longer geodesics is likely due to correlations within $\mat{A}_\text{eue}$, wherein longer-than-expected geodesics would beget even longer geodesics, resulting in the analytics mostly underestimating the empirics.